BroadbandForum/usp/specification/mtp/mqtt/index.md

 R-MQTT-1 and R-MQTT-2 require that all MQTT capabilities referenced in this section and its sub-sections are compliant with the MQTT specifications.
 Reading the MQTT specification is highly recommended to ensure the correct syntax and usage of MQTT packets and properties (`PUBLISH`, `PUBACK`, etc.).

-**R-MQTT.28** - MQTT 5.0 Endpoints MUST support `PUBLISH` Content Type value of application/vnd.bbf.usp.error.
+**R-MQTT.28** - MQTT 5.0 Endpoints MUST support `PUBLISH` Content Type value of "usp.error".

-**R-MQTT.29** - MQTT 5.0 Endpoints MUST include a `usp-err-id` MQTT User Property in `PUBLISH` packets of content-type “application/vnd.bbf.usp.msg”.
+**R-MQTT.29** - MQTT 5.0 Endpoints MUST include a `usp-err-id` MQTT User Property in `PUBLISH` packets of content-type “usp.msg”.
 The value of this header is:  \<USP Record to-id\> + "/" + \<USP Message msg\_id\>.

 **R-MQTT.30** - When an MQTT 3.1.1 USP Endpoint receives a `PUBLISH` packet containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST silently drop the USP Record.

-**R-MQTT.31** - When an MQTT 5.0 USP Endpoint receives a `PUBLISH` packet containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST send a `PUBLISH` packet with Content Type application/vnd.bbf.usp.error, a User Property set to the received `usp-err-id` User Property, the Topic Name  set to the received Response Topic, and a `PUBLISH` Payload (formatted using UTF-8 encoding) with the following 2 lines:
+**R-MQTT.31** - When an MQTT 5.0 USP Endpoint receives a `PUBLISH` packet containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST send a `PUBLISH` packet with Content Type "usp.error", a User Property set to the received `usp-err-id` User Property, the Topic Name  set to the received Response Topic, and a `PUBLISH` Payload (formatted using UTF-8 encoding) with the following 2 lines:

 *    `err_code:`\<numeric code indicating the type of error that caused the overall message to fail\>
 *    `err_msg:`\<additional information about the reason behind the error\>

 The specific error codes are listed in the MTP [Brokered USP Record Errors](/specification/mtp#brokered-usp-record-errors) section.

+**R-MQTT.31a** - USP Endpoints receiving a MQTT 5.0 `PUBLISH` packet MUST interpret Content Type property of "usp.error" or "application/vnd.usp.error" (the registered USP error message mime type) as indicating the packet contains a USP error message and code.

 MQTT 5.0 includes a Reason Code that is used to respond to `PUBLISH` packets when QoS 1 or QoS 2 is used.